A student who got into all 8 Ivy League schools explains a trick for bargaining with colleges

 So for me, I took Princeton’s letter and I emailed that to Yale, Columbia, and Penn.
 Within like a week, they all sent me a new financial aid offer on their financial aid website and they matched the same offer.

-You need to send them a nice letter saying, “I love your school but I have a better offer at a similarly ranked school called ‘X’ and if you can find a way to make it possible that I can attend this school by making the aid work out, that would be wonderful.”
+You got to send them a nice letter talking about “I love your school but I have a better offer at a similarly ranked school called ‘X’ and if you can find a way to make it possible that I can attend this school by making the aid work out, that would be wonderful.”

 NOW WATCH: Malcolm Gladwell debunks the biggest myth about classroom size